Catnip (Nepeta cataria) at a glance

 Most pet shops sell catnip toys and/or dried catnip.

-Catnip doesn’t induce a high in humans like it can in cats.
+Catnip doesn’t induce a high in humans as it can in cats.
 It tends to have a sedative effect, instead.
-As we mentioned above, some claim it induces a high similar to marijuana when smoked.
+As we mentioned above, some claim it produces a high similar to marijuana when smoked.

 Interestingly, researchers say that nepetalactone is about ten times more effective at repelling mosquitoes than DEET, which is the active ingredient in most insect repellents.
-It was also discovered that catnip repels cockroaches!* Plants aren’t alone in containing nepetalactone; some insects and ants also contain it.
-It’s been speculated that this protects them from other insects.
+It also repels cockroaches.
+Plants aren’t alone in containing nepetalactone; some insects and ants also contain it.
+It is thought it protects them from other insects.

-Rats and mice are also believed to have a strong dislike of catnip and will avoid places where it grows.
+Rats and mice have a strong dislike of catnip and will avoid places where it grows.

-Catnip is most often drunk as a tea to calm an upset stomach or help with sleep when drunk as a tea.
+Catnip can calm an upset stomach or help with sleep when drunk as a tea.

 Catnip is useful for settling an upset stomach.
 It has been used to treat headaches, scarlet fever, coughing, insomnia, and smallpox.
-It can also be used for cuts, studies show it has a natural healing quality.
-Crush fresh catnip leaves, damp them and apply to your cut.
+It can also be used for cuts; studies show it has a natural healing quality.
+Crush fresh catnip leaves, damp them and apply to your wound.

-Some other medicinal uses for catnip include anaesthetic, antibiotic, anti-rheumatic, antispasmodic, astringent, calmative, diuretic, muscular aches and pains, rheumatism, chills, cold in the joints, hemorrhoids, toothache.
+Some other medicinal uses for catnip include anesthetic, antibiotic, anti-rheumatic, antispasmodic, astringent, calmative, diuretic, muscular aches and pains, rheumatism, chills, cold in the joints, hemorrhoids, toothache.

 According to The Herb Garden, “The root when chewed is said to make the most gentle person fierce and quarrelsome.”
-In fact, there is a story about an executioner who would have to chew on the root of catnip so he could bring himself to kill.
+There is a story about an executioner who would have to chew on the root of catnip so he could bring himself to kill.

 Pregnant women should avoid catnip, as it can induce uterine contractions.

 Plant matter was rubbed on a sock or a piece of carpet and placed within the line of sight of the cats.
-Their response was then noted.
-Eighty percent of cats responded to Silver Vine (interestingly, this plant is also known by the name of Cat Powder).
+Eighty percent of cats responded to Silvervine.
 That is 10% more than the number of cats who respond to catnip.
 Forty percent of cats responded to valerian root and Tartarian honeysuckle.